Q&A: Everything you need to know about the new €250 energy credit

 Do I need to sign up for the credit?

-Those eligible for the credit don't need to apply or sign up for it, as it'll be automatically applied to your electricity bills.
+No. Those eligible for the credit don't need to apply for it as it'll be automatically applied to your electricity account.

 How will I receive the credit?

-The credit will be deducted from domestic electricity bills by suppliers in the form of credit.
-The credit is not in the form of a cash payment or bank draft.
+The credit will be paid to all domestic electricity accounts by suppliers in the form of a credit on your bill.

 When will I see the credit come off my electricity bill?